Krazy5454/digital_systems/README.md

 # digital_systems
-All my code from my digital systems class.
+All my code is from my digital systems class.
-The /reports folder has everything about what each porject is about.
+The /reports folder has everything about what each project is about.
+All of these were implemented on a Nexys A7-100T (ilinx Artix®-7 FPGA family)